Customer Experience

 • Monitor purchase frequency, average order value, and abandoned carts to assess retention trends.

-Why do customer churn & retention rates matter in CX Design?
+Why do customer churn & retention rates matter in customer experience Design?

 Measuring churn and retention rates helps CX design by identifying pain points, optimizing onboarding, and enhancing engagement.
 It enables data-driven improvements, personalized experiences, and proactive support to reduce friction.